Why Men Pull Away – Or Do They, Really?

-Why men pull away have been the biggest source of anxiety for women.
+Why men pull away has been the biggest source of anxiety for women.
 Often women in their anxiety assume that a guy is pulling away when what he’s doing is just living his life.
 This is a normal rubber band effect that most guys go through.
 He has his priorities in order, and relationship isn’t on the list at the moment.
 Accept it and work with “what is” instead of resisting it and trying so hard to change it that you make a guy who treats you as an option your priority.

 My man is pulling back – it will be 2 weeks this Monday.
 I’ve been very good and haven’t called/texted/anything since our last conversation.
 Is it ever ok to send a text to just say, “Thinking about you”?
 I was thinking of sending it this coming Monday.
 A couple of friends have said its ok but definitely don’t expect a response.
 What do you say?